ChunyuanLI/ISPM/README.md

 Step 2.
 Set the parameters of in 'setting_up.m', including the pyramid paritions 'pyramid'.
 Step 3.
 Run 'demo_ISPM.m', it will perform ISPM and display the distances with different combinations.

 Note that any of the following local descriptors can be incorporated as the input of ISPM, we use SGWS [7] in this demo.
-We surveyed the performance of these descriptors in [8], and found GPS [1] is not compatible with ISPM due to its sgin flip.
+We surveyed the performance of these descriptors in [8], and found GPS [1] is not compatible with ISPM due to the sgin flip.

 	Global Point Signature (GPS) [1],
 	Heat Kernel Signature (HKS) [2] [3],